 The focus of this certificate program is for students to learn about the use of analytical tools and approaches as they apply to organization development and change initiatives.
-This includes approaches to evaluating organization development (OD) and consulting services; assessing and feeding back data in organization development; and use of labor supply models to evaluate investments.
+This includes approaches to evaluating organization development (OD) and consulting services; assessing and feeding back data in organization development; models to

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.

 Students may select any 3 courses from the four courses listed.